—— Vivian’s bio

 → We work across time zones, languages, countries and cultures, but also free of borders in our communication.

-→ We offer support in several languages, in case you prefer to express yourself in your native language.
+→ We offer support in several languages, including English, Greek, Spanish, Italian, Dutch and Chinese (with more languages to follow), in case you prefer to express yourself in your native language.
 However, it is far more important to speak to someone who understands the expat experience.
 Above all, our expat-specialised counsellors speak the universal language shared by those who lead an international life.
 We understand the hidden losses and saddest goodbyes, as well as the deepest joys, of a nomadic lifestyle.

 → Our services help you to enjoy the moment, express your emotions, and feel valued and valuable.